How to Maximize Your Savings with Amazon Subscribe & Save — Stock up when you stack coupons, add instant savings, and avoid surprises!

 If you hit “Skip” under any Subscribe & Save item, it pops up a confirmation screen where you can choose to “Yes, skip this item” or “No, don’t skip.”
 If you choose yes, Amazon will move the skipped item your next delivery — but, tread carefully here.
 Skipping removes any coupons, instant savings, and/or locked in price on that item.

 Amazon will ask if you are sure if you wish to cancel your subscription to that item.
 Click “Confirm cancellation.”
-(You’re not required to select a reason in the drop-down menu above; it will work just fine.)
+(You are now required to select a reason in the drop-down menu shown above.)

 Amazon Subscribe & Save: Just That Easy!